Signatures of interactions in the Andreev spectrum of nanowire Josephson junctions: S5. Experimental details

-The InAs/Al nanowire used in this experiment is from the same batch as in Ref.~\cite{Tosi2019_S}, with InAs core diameter of 140~nm, and 25-nm-thick Al full shell.
-Compared to Ref.~\cite{Tosi2019_S}, the shared inductance gives a stronger coupling than the mutual coupling, hence more signal in the spectroscopy.
-In addition, placing the gate directly under the weak link (and not on the side) improves the stability of spectra, probably because the gate screens the charge fluctuations at the surface of the sample.
-Altogether, these changes lead to better quality spectra, as shown already in Ref.~\cite{Metzger2021_S}.
-Figure~\ref{fig:resonator} shows a large wiew of the resonator and a tilted view of the region with the nanowire.
+The InAs/Al nanowire used in this experiment is from the same batch as in Ref.~\cite{Tosi2019}, with an InAs core diameter of 140~nm, and a 25~nm thick Al full shell.
+Figure~\ref{fig:resonator} shows a mm-scale view of the hanger-style CPW quarter-wavelength resonator and a tilted closer view of its shorted end.
+The nanowire bridges between the central line of the resonator and one of the side ground planes, to form a $1000~\mu$m$^2$ superconducting loop used to phase-bias the weak link.
+A flux quantum through the loop corresponds to an applied magnetic field of $\sim$2~µT.
+This new design, in which the loop is part of the resonator itself, results in a stronger weak link-resonator coupling than in Ref.~\cite{Tosi2019}.
+In addition, placing the gate directly under the weak link instead of on its side improves the spectra stability, probably because the gate screens the charge fluctuations at the substrate surface.
+Altogether, these changes lead to higher quality spectra, as shown already in Ref.~\cite{Metzger2021}.
 Figure~\ref{fig:wiring} shows the wiring of the experiment within the dry dilution fridge in which it was measured (base temperature: 30~mK).

-All data in Fig.~2 were not taken on the interval shown: the figure was completed by $2\pi$-shifted copies of the measured data.
-In Fig.~\ref{fig:dataBis}, where the other quadrature is displayed, we only show the data as taken between $\delta=-0.68\pi$ and $\delta=2.5\pi.$
+All data in Fig.~\ref{Fig:Fig2} were not taken on the interval shown: the figure was completed by $2\pi$-shifted copies of the measured data.
+In Fig.~\ref{fig:dataBis}, which displays the other quadrature, we only show the data as taken between $\delta=-0.68\pi$ and $\delta=2.5\pi.$

 We note that intra-manifold transitions are not seen in these spectra.
-As a matter of fact, those transitions lines are faint \cite{Metzger2021_S}, and hardly visible at moderate drive power.
+As a matter of fact, those transitions lines are faint \cite{Metzger2021}, and hardly visible at moderate drive power.

+Figure~\ref{fig:gateSweep} shows, in the rightmost panel, the evolution of the spectrum as a function of the gate voltage at values corresponding to Fig.~2.
+For frequencies below $15$~GHz, the phase was $\delta=1.65\pi,$ whereas the top part, above $15$~GHz, was taken at $\delta=1.99\pi.$ Note that the panels showing the spectra as a function of phase, repeated here for ease of correspondence with the gate evolution, are ordered with decreasing gate voltage from left to right, whereas the direction of the gate voltage axis in the rightmost panel is opposite.
+The evolution is smooth, without any jump.